-A non-perturbative extension utilizing 'differentiable NRG' [67] to optimize bare model parameters directly via GD could be used to bypass the SWT approximation.
+A nonperturbative extension utilizing 'differentiable NRG' [91] to optimize bare model parameters directly via GD could be used to bypass the SWT approximation.

-Conclusion.- The 2CK critical point can be realized by exploiting many-body QI effects in simple molecular junctions or coupled quantum dot devices, featuring a few tunnel-coupled, interacting orbitals.
+Conclusion-The 2CK critical point can be realized by exploiting many-body QI effects in simple molecular junctions or coupled quantum dot devices, featuring a few tunnel-coupled, interacting orbitals.
 QI effects can be manipulated by tuning gate voltages to switch between a perfect node and perfect Kondo resonant transmission.

 Inverse design can be used to search automatically for systems displaying desired functionality.
 The molecular moieties we identified are not intended to be atomistic models of any real molecule.
-However, the inverse design approach could be integrated with chemical databases to search for realistic candidate molecular junctions [68].
+However, the inverse design approach could be integrated with chemical databases to search for realistic candidate molecular junctions [92].
+In the Supplemental Material [59] we explore three such candidate molecules based on the simple design principles uncovered from our toy model studies [59].
+Full ab initio studies are left for future work.
+On the other hand, for artificial molecular junctions formed in semiconductor quantum dot devices, the simplest 4 or 5 site structures discussed here might be directly implementable.

 Our results open the door to designer devices utilizing many-body QI effects.
-For example, simple structures exhibiting three-channel Kondo [69] or two-impurity Kondo [70, 71] effects, or lattice extensions describing non-Fermi liquid materials [72].
-Inverse design could be used to optimize performance of nanoscale transistors, rectifiers, spintronics devices and other quantum devices.
+For example, simple structures exhibiting three-channel Kondo [59,93] or two-impurity Kondo [94-96] effects, or lattice extensions describing non-Fermi liquid materials [97].
+Inverse design could be used to optimize performance of nanoscale transistors, rectifiers, spintronics devices, and other quantum devices.

-Acknowledgments.- This work was supported by the Irish Research Council through the Laureate Award 2017/2018 grant IRCLA/2017/169 (AKM) and Science and Engineering Research Board, India (SRG/2022/000495), (MTR/2022/000638), and IIT(ISM) Dhanbad [FRS(175)/2022-2023/PHYSICS] (SS).
+Acknowledgments-This work was supported by the Irish Research Council through the Laureate Award 2017/2018 Grant No. IRCLA/2017/169 and by Science Foundation Ireland through Grant No. 21/RP-2TF/10019 (A. K. M.) and Science and Engineering Research Board, India (SRG/2022/000495), (MTR/2022/000638), and IIT (ISM) Dhanbad [FRS(175)/2022-2023/PHYSICS] (S.S.).
 We thank Jonas Rigo for enlightening discussions.